JackGude/PSM_Transformer/README.md

 At a high level:

-- You start with a noisy cognate dataset (`data/unprocessed/`).
+- We start with a noisy cognate dataset (`data/unprocessed/`).
-- You run G2P to turn words into phoneme strings (`data/processed/`).
+- We run G2P to turn words into phoneme strings (`data/processed/`).
-- You align Latin → target language phoneme strings via Needleman–Wunsch to extract phoneme-shift rules.
+- We align Latin → target language phoneme strings via Needleman–Wunsch to extract phoneme-shift rules.
-- You train a multitask Transformer that:
+- We train a multitask Transformer that:
   - translates Latin phoneme sequences into target-language phoneme sequences, and
   - predicts a sparse representation of phoneme shifts for that word (the PSV).
-- You run analysis scripts to visualize drift, compare predictions vs ground truth, and inspect attention.
+- We run analysis scripts to visualize drift, compare predictions vs ground truth, and inspect attention.

 ## Terminology: PSM vs PSV